cristianlepore/Self-Sovereign-Identity/README.md

 #### 1.3.2 Recording of properties

-Table 2 presents the information already provided in [Related Works](#12-related-works), with additional details, whenever possible, about the grouping from each article.
-Differences in naming conventions can be observed among the various authors.
-Notably, the 18 works describe a total of 51 properties, some of which convey similar meanings.
+Table 1 summarizes their key contributions: each row represents an SSI property, while the columns list the corresponding authors.
+Differences in naming conventions can be observed across the various authors.
+Notably, the 18 works describe a total of 52 properties, some of which convey similar meanings.

-[Click to view the table 2.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles_classification.html) *Comparison of identified properties and grouping from various sources.*
+[Click to view the table 1.](https://cristianlepore.github.io/Self-Sovereign-Identity/Tables/Principles/Principles1.html) *Comparison of identified properties in various sources.*

 #### 1.3.3 Comparison of properties.